 And you might be wondering why is it called a Diamond Beach?
 Just look at this rock!
 What shape comes to mind?
 Yes, a diamond, right?

 A friend and I did go down to the beach using the steps.
 Yep, there are only 150 steps down but don’t let that numbers trick you.
 The way down is far from comfortable.

 The steps may look like easy to navigate at the beginning but try going down further and you’ll be surprised to know that its wondrous beauty comes with danger.

 We were not able to take photos of our trek down because the steps were too narrow and steep.
 We had to keep our phones and camera in our pockets/bags.
 Our lives (and our expensive phones) are more precious than a photo op. 🙂

 It’s really tricky to get down to the beach.
-When we were almost there, we had to grapple our way through sharp-edged rocks that could seriously damage our flawless skin. 🙂 There was no proper steps/way to follow.
-You have to find one for yourself, one that you are comfortable to tread on.
+When we were almost there, we had to grapple our way through sharp-edged rocks that could seriously damage our flawless skin. 🙂 There were no proper steps/ways to follow.
+You have to find one for yourself, one that you are comfortable treading on.

 And oh, you also have to be careful of the rushing waves.

 When we were there, it was high tide and we could only see a small part of the beach.